-This measure was tested among a total of 123 children younger than 18 years of age with sickle cell disease.
-Overall, antibiotics were provided to 13 percent of children with SCD who presented with a fever in the ED within 60 minutes following initial contact (range: 0 percent-15 percent).
+Q-METRIC tested this measure among a total of 101 children younger than 18 years of age with SCD.
+Overall, 18 percent of children with SCD (range: 17 percent-20 percent) had parenteral analgesic within 60 minutes following initial contact in an ED; a pain assessment was conducted within 30 minutes following analgesic administration for 28 percent of children with SCD (range: 18 percent-45 percent).

 This measure provides families, providers, and purchasers with a straightforward means of assessing how well basic levels of comprehensive care are being provided for children with SCD, including in the ED.
 The primary information needed for this measure includes basic demographics, dates, diagnostic codes, and procedure codes, all of which are widely available.
-Continuing advances in the development and implementation of health information technology may establish the feasibility of regularly implementing this measure with data supplied by electronic medical records.
+Continuing advances in the development and implementation of health IT may establish the feasibility of regularly implementing this measure with data supplied by electronic medical records.